shmorri/docs-casa-prod/docs/source/index.md

 ## 2FA Enrollment APIs

-To facilitate strong credential enrollment during an account creation (registration) process or elsewhere in an application ecosystem, Casa exposes APIs for enrolling the following types of authenticators:
+To facilitate strong credential enrollment during an account registration process or elsewhere in an organization's application ecosystem, Casa exposes APIs for enrolling the following types of authenticators:

-- Phone numbers
+- Phone numbers for SMS OTP
-- OTP apps
-- OTP cards
+- OTP apps, cards or dongles
-- Super Gluu devices
+- Super Gluu devices (e.g. smartphones, tablets, etc.)

 Learn more in the [developer guide](./developer/index.md#apis-for-credential-enrollment).